 To clarify first, the “Default” in Default Gateway simply means default.
-The Default Gateway is a node or device that allows you to connect your equipment or network with other networks, protocols, architectures and others at all communication levels.
-It works as a translator of all the protocol information that is being used in one network to the protocol used in the other.
-This ability to be an address translator allows the IP Masquerading technique to be applied, which is very commonly used to give internet to different computers in a network with a single external IP address.
-It is the default route that a team has assigned to send the packets with unknown interface and that does not define a specific route in the equipment.
+The DG is a node or device that allow you to connect your equipment or network with other networks, protocols, architectures, and others at all communication levels.
+It works as a translator of all the protocol information used in one network to the protocol used in the other.
+This ability an address translator allows the IP Masquerading technique to be applied very commonly used to give the internet to different computers in a network with a single external IP address.
+It is the default route that a team has assigned to send the packets with the unknown interface and that does not define a specific route in the equipment.

 To put it another way: the Default Gateway functions as a translator or an intermediary between different networks and protocols.
-Also, the Gateway is a device or device that is configured to connect all the equipment belonging to a local network to an external network, that is, it allows communication to a network with the Internet.
-For example, if your computer or a computer in your network needs to connect to the Internet, the request runs through the Default Gateway first before leaving your local network and reaching the Internet.
+Also, the Gateway device configured to connect all the equipment belonging to a local network to an external network.
+It allows communication to a network with the Internet.
+For example, if a computer in your network needs to connect to the Internet, the request runs through the DG first before leaving your local network and reaching the Internet.

 Get the Info on Fixing the err_connection_refused problem in Chrome: Click Here

 How to know what is my Default Gateway?

 To identify your Default Gateway IP in Windows, just follow the next steps:

 You can do this by clicking on the start button and in the search box type “cmd” without the quotes, then press Enter.

 Another way to open the console is by the combination of keys: